 Use templates in Pages on Mac

 A template is a predesigned set of elements for creating a document — a layout, placeholder text and images, and so on.
 Placeholders give you an idea of what a document created with this template might look like when you use its text and object styles.
-Every time you create a new document, you choose a template from the template chooser as a starting point.
+Every time you create a new document, you choose a template from the template chooser (shown below) as a starting point.

 After you open a template, you can add your own text, replace placeholder graphics or delete them, and add new objects (tables, charts, text boxes, shapes, lines and media).